op2-platforms/op2cad/README.md

 There are many reason for that:

 1. Because when you get serious with some CAD software, your probably gonna want to customized it to fit your needs.
-Doing so often require to do some text editing of complicated database or even do some coding for the development of some customized tools; XML and LSP file to name a fiew.
+Doing so often require to do some text editing of complicated database files or even do some coding for the development of some customized tools; XML and LSP file to name a fiew.
 Those files are highly profiting from version controls for collaborative work and file back-up.
 2. Because Git is well integrated with many IDE like [Visual Studio Code](https://code.visualstudio.com/), getting your text edditing technic from Zero to Hero in a breeze.
 3. Because we are facing labour shortages all around the world...
 That we cannot afford working in silos anymore!
 Git workflow make open source projects easely deployable/maintainable for everyone.